-Most of the used Chinese copy of the Honda Win motorbikes have bad idling due to many problems of engine, carburettor and electrical system.
+Most of the used Chinese copies of the Honda Win motorbikes have bad idling due to many problems of the engine, carburettor, and electrical system.
 This affects the acceleration and performance of the bike.
 It’s not easy nor simple to fix the problem because it’s the quality of a Chinese copy, not just the carburettor!
 Imagine what would happen when you try to overtake other vehicles like buses or trucks?
 If you value your life for just around 300$US then go for it, we have no comment.

-This crap is responsible for a fall in tourist number to Vietnam over the past few years.
+This crap is responsible for a fall in tourist numbers to Vietnam over the past few years.
 After all, it’s the Vietnamese sellers, not the tourists.
 Nobody is happy in the end, you get what you pay for.

 Our Real Experience